Group Testing: An Information Theory Perspective: Universality and counting defectives

 \subsection{Discussion}

 It is worth mentioning a fundamental limitation regarding the quest for universality: If we require the test design to be completely nonadaptive, then achieving a positive rate when $k = \Theta(n^{\alpha})$ for some $\alpha$ precludes achieving a positive rate for $\alpha' < \alpha$.
 This is because the former requirement needs $n = \Omega( n^{\alpha} \log n )$ by the counting bound, and any such scaling on $n$ gives zero rate for $\alpha' < \alpha$.
-Hence, having multiple stages of adaptivity (or being fully adaptive) is essential to universally attaining a positive rate.
+Hence, having at least some degree of adaptivity is essential to universally attaining a positive rate.

 On the other hand, if the number of defectives is known to be upper bounded by some known value $k^*$, then under Bernoulli testing with $p = 1/k^*$, the analysis of COMP (see the Appendix to Chapter \ref{ch:introduction}) leads to vanishing error probability with $T = O(k^* \log n)$ tests, even if the true value of $k$ is much smaller than $k^*$.
 More specifically, this can be seen by setting $p = 1/k^*$ in \eqref{eq:COMPprob}, upper bounding $k \le k^*$, and continuing the analysis with $k^*$ in place of $k$.
 Therefore, we still have guarantees on the performance when only an upper bound on $k$ is known, but we pay a penalty in the number of tests if that bound is loose.